 In the web app

-As this is a very common task, you make like to consider the Script Builder for efficiency.
+As this is a very common task, you may wish to use the Script Builder for efficiency.

-Another means to generate Crunch Automation more efficiently is to use the Download Structure button from the web app (as noted above).
+Another means to generate Crunch Automation more efficiently is to use the Download Structure link from the web app (as noted above).